-28. Fair value of assets and liabilities
+27 Fair value of assets and liabilities

-(a) Fair value hierarchy
+Fair value hierarchy (a)

 The Group categories fair value measurement using a fair value hierarchy that is dependent on the valuation inputs used as follows:

 - Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities that the Group can access at the measurement date. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly, and - Level 3 Unobservable inputs for the asset or liability.